shoaib-prog/CURRENCY-CONVERTER/README.md

 Paradigm: OOP, Event-Driven Programming

 📺 Demo Video
-🔗 Watch the Demo on LinkedIn:
+🔗 Watch the Demo on LinkedIn

-📌 Planned Upgrades
+📌 Planned Upgrades:
    🌐 API-based live currency rates
    ✨ Smooth animations
    🖌 More advanced UI elements

 📂 How to Run
 1. Clone this repository: